-NPS is a very bike-friendly institution, as evidenced by their leadership in demonstrating the best bicycle parking in Monterey County!
+NPS is a very bike-friendly institution, as evidenced by their leadership in demonstrating some of the best bicycle parking in Monterey County!
 As you’ll see if you follow that “parking” link, NPS Cycling Club members are also strong ambassadors and advocates for the Monterey County bike community.
 Active in both road and mountain biking, the club includes approximately 100 active and over 300 legacy members.
 Members include military officers attending NPS or the Defense Language Institute, and others all over the world, as well as instructors, support personnel, and spouses.
-See their calendar of regularly scheduled activities on the NPS Cycling Club webpage.
+All these can enjoy an active calendar of regularly scheduled events.

 7. High School Cycling Teams